-You can repay equity release early (the most popular plans being lifetime mortgages), but depending upon the lender, the type of plan and when it started, early repayment charges (ERCs) could apply.
+You can repay equity release early, the most popular plans being lifetime mortgages, but depending upon the lender, the type of plan and when it started, early repayment charges could apply.
 These may be onerous, making it unrealistic to get out of equity release early.
-That said, many new plans now offer fixed-term ERCs, making early repayment both practical and achievable.
+That said, many new plans now offer fixed-term early repayment charges, making early repayment both practical and achievable.

 Why do equity release lenders apply early repayment charges?

 Historically, one of the main criticisms made of equity release and lifetime mortgages, were the potentially hefty early repayment charges, making it almost impossible to repay a plan and get out of equity release early (as plans are usually repaid when you die or move into long-term care).

 As equity release providers are lending for potentially many years, in some cases in excess of 40 years, they need to set their long-term borrowing plans accordingly.
 Equity release on the face of it may seem very profitable to lenders, however for a large initial outlay it can be many years before they receive their capital & interest in return.
 To ensure their profitability, lenders must make contingencies in case of early repayment.

 So, like any mortgage lender, equity release providers need to include a penalty on early repayment of a plan.
 To many, this would not be seen as an issue as we may have all experienced some form of ERC with our mortgage companies in the past.
 The difference between residential penalties and equity release penalties are the basis of, the size, and duration that the penalties can be levied over.